JM89/crash-courses/CrashCourse-MessageBasedSystems/README.md

 In the [CrashCourse API](../CrashCourse-API/README.md), we learnt how to build an API from scratch and some basic concept of programming.

 In order to better explain the reasons for using message-based systems, we will first cover the direct communication between two APIs [Lesson 1](../Lesson1/README.md) and its challenges.
-We will start sending app metrics to a monitoring system (Prometheus/Grafana) [Lesson 2](../Lesson2/README.md).
-Then, we will use a SQS queue (localstack in docker) to decouple the two, and processing messages by a background service [Lesson 3](../Lesson3/README.md) & [Lesson 4](../Lesson4/README.md).
+Then, we will use a SQS queue (localstack in docker) to decouple the two, and processing messages by a background service [Lesson 2](../Lesson2/README.md) & [Lesson 3](../Lesson3/README.md).

 By the end of the course, you will have implemented:
 - an API: sending messages to a SQS queue (localstack in docker)